Skip to main content

 How tracking works

 For the API backend, Fabro subscribes to agent session events.
 When a ToolCallStarted event fires for write_file or edit_file, Fabro records the file_path argument as pending.
 When the corresponding ToolCallCompleted arrives without an error, the path is confirmed as touched.
 Failed tool calls are discarded.
-For the CLI backend, Fabro takes a different approach: it runs git diff --name-only and git ls-files --others --exclude-standard before and after the agent session, then computes the difference.
+For the CLI and ACP backends, Fabro takes a different approach: it runs git diff --name-only and git ls-files --others --exclude-standard before and after the external agent session, then computes the difference.
 Any files that appear in the “after” snapshot but not “before” are recorded as touched.

 Artifact offloading